ubc-cpsc455-2024S/gOOpy/README.md

 ### Matthew Wan

 My main contributions were the creating the main page, tutorial, user page, creating express endpoints and structuring our database.
-I designed and coded the main page and tutorial with cool animations and demonstrations (please look they're really cool) that I recorded myself while taking into account a mobile view and reactivity for resizing events.
-For the backend endpoints, I used mongoose to create many of the queries we use to fetch information to the user and setup many of the express endpoints for the users and scenes, including formatting the scene information and handling error cases / error codes.
+I designed and coded the main page and tutorial with animations and demos that I recorded myself, and making the styling reactive.
+For the backend endpoints, I used mongoose to create many of the queries we use to fetch information to the user and setup many of the express endpoints for the users and scenes, including formatting the data to be stored.

 ## References